anilkunchalaece/privacyFramework/readme.md

 3. Using Original images and masks run STTN (Digital Inpainiting) to remove people/ extract background
 4. Render both extracted 3D wireframes of people and background
 5. Test both of the datasets ( Original and Privacy preserving ) for action detection / object detection ?

+## Improvements
+DeepSort for Tracking
+- Look into [deepsort](https://github.com/nwojke/deep_sort) to track people/pedestrians across frames
+- Integrate DeepSort and Mask-RCNN for video semantic segmentation

+VIBE with Openpose
+- Currently I'm unable to run VIBE using openpose.
+Currently VIBE is using multiperson tracker ( with SORT to track people ).